-This cell partitioning of the space of metrics, with individual edge length coordinates on each cell, allows for unconstrained optimization in the space of metrics using the standard optimization-on-manifold approaches.
-For example, for a line search, typically used in gradient-based optimization method in a direction $d$ at a point inside a cell, one can move along this line in the local length coordinates in the cell until we reach the cell boundary separating it from a connectivity $\cP(M')$.
+This cell partitioning of the space of metrics, with individual edge length coordinates on each cell, already allows for unconstrained optimization in the space of metrics using the standard optimization-on-manifold approaches.
+For example, for a line search, typically used in gradient-based optimization method in a direction $d$ at a point inside a cell, one can move along $d$ in the local coordinates in the cell $\cP(M)$ until we reach the cell boundary separating it from a connectivity $\cP(M')$.
 Then we change triangulation and length coordinates along the line, to that of an adjacent cell, using an intrinsic flip.
 This however is undesirable for more complex situations, as the step of optimization is limited by the distance to the nearest Penner cell boundary, which can be very small.
 Even more significantly, distortion measures that change continuously, let alone smoothly, with respect to edge flips are rare: the energy used to compute conformal maps is unusual in this respect.
 To be able to navigate over the whole space of metrics and extend distortion measure definitions to all of $\mathcal{C}_{g, V}$, we introduce \emph{global} Penner coordinates on the whole space of metrics.

 \paragraph{Ptolemy transition maps.} The transition between two charts for a metric contained in the hyperface separating two Penner cells, amounts to applying the \emph{Ptolemy formula}, allowing us to compute the length of the flipped edge if the pair of triangles incident at the edge have co-circular vertices.
 Removing $e$ and inserting the flipped edge $e'$ in a pair of adjacent triangles with external edges $\ell_a,\ell_b,\ell_c,\ell_d$ corresponds to the edge length update

 and $\ell'(f) = \ell(f)$ for all edges $f \neq e$.